aalto-trafficsense/regular-routes-devops/migration/README.md

     * E.g. by logging into `localhost:5000` from a browser in the host, checking the database etc.
 1. Upgrade the Vagrant migration test server
     * Two ways to install the new version: With Vagrant (using the host machine) or without vagrant (from inside the guest machine).
-    * Recommended to use the same method that will be used in the actual server installation.
+    * Recommended to test the same method which will be used in the actual server migration.
 1. Checkout a `regular-routes-devops` branch for chef14
     * `$ git checkout --track origin/chef14_upgrade` (note: later to be merged into the master branch)
     * $ rm Berksfile.lock from the regular-routes-devops directory.
 Otherwise the old and new Chef dependencies will conflict.